I was a heavy smoker for almost thirty years.

 The first time I ever tried tobacco "snus" was a few years ago in a pub in Brighton.
 There were some Swedish guys on a table next to us and one of them asked our group if we knew anywhere he could buy snus.
 Tobacco snus has been illegal to sell in the UK for a while so of course, we didn't know anywhere.
 But he let me try one, albeit with the warning that I might find it quite strong.
 Well, he wasn't wrong!
 It was quite intense and made me feel quite light headed.
 A bit like your first cigarette after a long haul flight -and I didn't need my vape for several hours afterwards.
 It was tobacco so it also tasted of tobacco (and aniseed I think) and stained my saliva and stung my throat somewhat -but I still quite liked it and thought it could be a good way to get off the vape if only it was available here.

 A couple of years later and I asked a friend who was going to Stockholm for work to bring me back a few cans of snus.
 When I eventually picked them up there was an assortment of traditional tobacco snus but one of the cans was white.
-It was a can of Skruf Cassice and when I opened it up I was struck by the wonderful smell and surprised to see that the pouches inside were completely white.
-The writing on the can was in Swedish but after some online research I discovered that this was a new type of snus that was completely tobacco free.
+It was a can of Skruf Superwhite Cassice and when I opened it up I was struck by the wonderful smell and surprised to see that the pouches inside were completely white.
+Most of writing on the can was in Swedish but after some online research I discovered that this was a new type of snus that was completely tobacco free.
 After the first day of using them, I knew I would be needing some more.
 After a bit more research I found out that being tobacco free, they were legal in the UK.
 I managed to order some online from a Swedish company and about a week later I had a months supply!

 So I still enjoy using nicotine.
 But being free from inhaling nicotine whether in smoke or vape form has had a really positive impact on my life.
 I've hugely improved my fitness.
 I enjoy cycling, snowboarding and hockey.
 My lungs feel clear and light.
 My own experience with tobacco free nicotine pouches and that of many of my friends and family members gave me an urge to share these products to a wider audience so I decided to set up Nic Pouch UK.